mhmirza/UnstructuredDataAnalytics/README.md

 ## Final Project

-**Brief Description:** "To prepare for large public health emergencies, the Allegheny County is prioritizing the list of Points of Dispense (PODs) to open, which are used to distribute essential supplies and medicines to the public during such emergencies.
-Your goal for this project is to formulate a facility location model, and optimally select a list of PODs from the candidate sites.
-You need to compare two different formulations: minimizing the total/weighted travel distance of the population, and minimizing the maximum travel distance for anyone."
+**Brief Description:** "Facilitating Community-Informed Opioid Prescription Guidelines."
+This project focuses on an in-depth analysis of public comments on the draft of CDC's Clinical Practice Guideline for Prescribing Opioids 2022.
+These comments will illuminate the stories, concerns, and experiences from the patient, provider, and community side to delineate the impact of the change in guidelines.
+Therefore, the project utilizes advanced NLP techniques to conduct a sentiment analysis and reveal the priorities and preferences of those impacted by the clinical guidelines.

 Please click on the hyperlinks below to view the project details: